 When teens are feeling distressed, adults often tell them “Call a counselling line!”
 But some teens are nervous about picking up the phone, and don’t know what to expect.
 Adults can make it easier for teens to get help by explaining what’s likely to happen next.

 Keep in mind that helplines are not a substitute for mental health services.
-Some people have complex problems and need professional help, face-to-face, on a regular basis.
+Some people have complex problems and need professional help, face-to-face or via a telehealth service, on a regular basis.
 But calling a helpline can be a great first step to help teens understand what they’re going through and decide what to do next.

 So, what can adults tell teens about contacting a counselling line?